Are Synthetic Hormones Preventing You from Achieving a Happy Weight?

 Oestrogen has been found to alter gut bacteria.
 Synthetic forms have also been found to affect the intestinal barrier, potentially leading to intestinal inflammation and hyperpermeability (leaky gut).

-OCP's deplete B vitamins which are involved in both our mood and energy pathways.
-They also diminish zinc, selenium, magnesium and vitamin E. This affects our health choices and desire to exercise.
+Synthetic hormones deplete B vitamins which are involved in both our mood and energy pathways.
+They also diminish zinc, selenium, magnesium and vitamin E. This affects our hormone metabolism to further cause weight gain in the future.
+The longer women take synthetic hormones, the more chance of weight gain.

 Research into the field of birth control reveal that the amount of fluid retained in women taking the OCP is directly proportional to the quantity of oestrogen found in the pill.

-Research has also found that individuals with pre-existing glucose metabolism issues were worse off being on OCPs.
+Research has also found that individuals with pre-existing glucose metabolism issues were worse off being on synthetic hormones.
 Why?
-Studies show elevated insulin levels in women taking some of the older OCPs.
+Studies show elevated insulin levels in women using synthetic hormones.
 When these levels rise, the energy obtained from ingested carbohydrates is distributed mainly to fat cells.
 As a consequence, weight loss is prevented even when a healthy diet is followed.

 We know that oestrogen and progesterone have complex interactions with leptin, ghrelin and neuropeptide – our hunger and satiety hormones.
 Female hormones also impact serotonin and GABA, two brain chemicals that drive our cravings.
 So this raises the question: Do synthetic hormones play a role in your food choices?